symbol/symbol-docs/source/guides/monitor/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Alice is developing an app to send 10 cat.currency to Bob.
 She wants to know if the transaction has reached the network before sending Bob an email.

 When announcing a transaction in NIS1, you had to wait to get the response from the node.
-Catapult works differently.
-When a transaction is announced, the REST API server will always return an OK.
+Catapult works differently: when a transaction is announced, the REST API server will always return an OK.
 As a result, the developer does not have to wait until the server returns a response, being able to make more responsive apps.
 However, it is the developer's responsibility to check the status of the transaction and ensure it is confirmed.

-On the other hand, keeping track of transactions status adds unnecessary complexity to small projects.
-It also increases the difficulty when migrating from NIS1.

-**nem2-camel** aims to solve these problems by providing a server that listens to the Catapult REST calls and acts as a proxy.
+However, keeping track of transactions status adds unnecessary complexity to small projects. **nem2-camel** aims to solve this problem by providing a server that listens to the Catapult REST calls and acts as a proxy.
 When nem2-camel detects a transaction announcement, it waits for the confirmation via :ref:`WebSockets<websockets>` and returns the message to the HTTP call.

-.. note:: The function ``TransactionHttp.announceSync()`` allows announcing transactions synchronously when using nem2-camel as a proxy.  nem2-camel will respond successfully when the transaction has reached the network and had no validation errors.
+.. note:: The function ``TransactionHttp.announceSync()`` allows announcing transactions synchronously when using nem2-camel as a proxy.  nem2-camel will respond successfully when the transaction reached the network and had no validation errors.
 You might still need to :doc:`wait for several confirmations  <../../concepts/transaction>` before executing additional actions.

 .. figure:: ../../resources/images/diagrams/nem2-camel-proxy.png
     :align: center